 1750 words “Funny things can happen on caravan holidays,” I said.
 “Well, she’s only going with Jack and Joanna, oh, and Bob of course, he’ll look after her, it’s just...”
 Bob was Sally’s brother, my grandson, Jack was a schoolfriend and Joanna his sister, all quite ‘sensible’, admittedly.
 “The other boys on the campsite.
 I know,” I said, “they’re randy sods at that age.
 They’ll do anything to get girls into their caravan, get them on the wine, and before long the lasses’ll be dropping their knickers!”
 “Don’t hold back mum!” laughed Trudy.
 “Look, make some tea, there’s something I need to tell you...”
 I replied.

-- (1750 words) - “Look Trudy, it’s your decision but I’d put my foot down if I were you.”
+- (1750 words) - “Look, Trudy, it’s your decision but I’d put my foot down if I were you.”
 “I know mum, but Sally’s set her heart on it, been going on about it for days.”
-My daughter Trudy, 51, blonde, divorced, and ‘pleasantly plump’ to put it kindly, had, for once, asked for my … Continue reading New Forest Frolics
+My daughter Trudy, fifty-one, blonde, divorced, and ‘pleasantly plump’ to put it kindly, had, for once, asked for my … Continue reading New Forest Frolics